tmcgee/esri-promise/README.md

 ## Use

-By default, esri-promise will use version 4.4 of the ArcGIS API for JavaScript (*or whatever version has already been loaded through esriBootstrap('url')*):
+By default, esri-promise will use version 4.5 of the ArcGIS API for JavaScript (*or whatever version has already been loaded through `esriBootstrap('url')`*):

 ```js
 import { esriPromise } from 'esri-promise';